Co-Parenting in Wisconsin

 - Kidganizer – This program allows you to organize personal and financial data, among other things.
 It also alerts you to upcoming appointments and necessary reminders.

 - Video Chatting apps such as Google Duo and Facetime – Video chatting is a great way for co-parents to connect with their child face to face and grow their relationship, even when they are away.
+This also helps kids when they miss the other parent.

-What is the Difference Between Co-Parenting and Parallel Parenting?
+What Is the Difference Between Co-Parenting and Parallel Parenting?

-Co-parenting is used by parents who can problem solve and work together for the best interest of the child.
+Co-parenting is used by parents who can problem-solve and work together for the best interest of the child.
 The interaction between the parents is cordial, which allows the child to move from one house to the other easily.
 Ideally, this type of parenting sees minimum tension.

 Where to Get a Co-Parenting Plan Worksheet